soracom-labs/flux-toys/README.md

 # FluxToys

-This project provides a series of sources, sinks and integrations those we can play around with SORACOM Flux, a low code IoT aplication builder.

 A collective of webhooks those can be played around with Soracom Flux.
-Each webhook provides source
+Each webhook provides source function which fetch data from outside Soracom Flux, or sink function which emits data to outside of Soracom Flux.

 ## Sources